fusionpbx/fusionpbx-docs/source/getting_started/lets_encrypt.rst

  + Creating fullchain.pem...
  + Done!

  nginx: the configuration file /etc/nginx/nginx.conf syntax is ok
  nginx: configuration file /etc/nginx/nginx.conf test is successful

-Certbot (Optional)
+Certbot (Alternative Option)
 ^^^^^^^^^^^^^^^^^^^^

 Certbot is optional and is more of a manual way of using Let's Encrypt SSL.
 Some still use this process but most use the recommended way with the Dehydrated script.